wp-plugins/houdini/readme.txt

 3. Extract plugin to the `/wp-content/plugins/` directory as new directory will be created identified as 'houdini'
 4. Activate the plugin through the 'Plugins' menu in WordPress, identified by 'Houdini'
 5. Insert the shortcode [houdini] on the pages/posts that you want to protect from plagarism.
+6. If you want to protect your existing/all pages/posts without adding the shortcode to each page, there is an option on the Admin Settings|Houdini page
-6. Additional tips can be found on the Admin Settings|Houdini page.
+7. Additional tips can be found on the Admin Settings|Houdini page.

 == Frequently Asked Questions ==